fedeizzo/cdp_unsupervised_ad/README.md

-# FastFlow for Copy Detection Patterns
+# CDP Unsupervised AD

 ## Description
-FastFlow, by Yu et. al. (https://arxiv.org/abs/2111.07677), is a state of the art normalizing flow model for anomaly detection for the MVTec AD dataset (https://www.mvtec.com/company/research/datasets/mvtec-ad).

-This project is an implementation of the (to date, 22.03.2022) non-available source code for our own Copy Detection Patterns (CDPs) dataset.
+This repository collects the methods to do unsupervised anomaly detection on our Copy Detection Patterns (CDP) dataset and on other anomaly detection datasets such as MVTec AD.

+### CDP
+Script `t2x.py` trains a model to estimate an original code (x) starting from a template (t).
+The anomaly map is obtained using the difference between the estimation and the provided printed code.

+Script `t2ax.py`, similarly, also predicts an "attention" map which measures the confidence of the predictor in its prediction.
+The attention map is used with the estimation to detect anomalies on the given printed code.

+Script `t2x_nf.py` tries to estimate the original printed x using the template t with a normalizing flow model which keeps alternating affine-coupling layers.
+The model is invertible.

 ## Requirements
 The code is meant to be run on Python 3.8.
 Code dependencies are specified in the `requirements.txt` file.

-## Usage for CDPs
+## Usage for Template-to-Original model on CDPs
-Training of a FastFlow model (with wide_resnet50_2 backbone) can be done as such:
+Training of a template-to-original (t2x) model can be done as such:

-`python main.py --data {data_path} --model {model_path} --epochs {ne} --bs {bs} --lr {lr} --tp {tp} --fc {fc} --nl {nl} --rl {rl} --seed {seed}`
+`python t2x.py --data {data_path} --originals {o} --epochs {e} --bs {bs} --lr {lr} --tp {tp} --vp {vp} --seed {seed} --result_dir {r_dir} --model {model}`

 Where:
  - `data_path`is the string path to the CDPs
- - `model_path`is the string path to a pre-trained CDP FastFlow model
+ - `o` is the set of originals codes used for training (either "55" or "76")
- - `ne` is the number of epochs
+ - `e` is the number of training epochs
  - `bs` is the batch size
  - `lr` is the learning rate
- - `tp` is the percentage of training data
+ - `tp` is the percentage of data used for training
- - `fc` is the number of features channels that the backbone will output before the fastflow part of the model
- - `nl` is the number of affine-coupling layer in the model (each layer only change half of the input, but which half is affected is changed with every layer)
- - `rl` is the number of resnet layers used for the backbone resnet
+ - `vp` is the percentage of data used for testing
- - `seed` randomizing seed for reproducibility
+ - `seed` is the randomizing seed for the experiment

-Optionally:
+ - `r_dir` is the directory where all results (models, auc scores, ...) will be stored
- - ```--pretrained``` to use a pre-trained resnet50 on ImageNet
+ - `model` is the path to a pre-trained model (training procedure is skipped).
- - ```--freeze_backbone``` to freeze the backbone (and not train it)

-## Usage for MVTec AD
+## Usage for Template-to-Anomaly and Original model on CDPs
-Training of a FastFlow model (with wide_resnet50_2 backbone) can be done as such:
+Training of a template-to-anomaly and original (t2ax) model can be done as such:

-`python main_mvtec.py --data {data_path} --category {category} --model {model_path} --epochs {ne} --bs {bs} --lr {lr} --tp {tp} --fc {fc} --nl {nl} --seed {seed}`
+`python t2ax.py --data {data_path} --originals {o} --epochs {e} --bs {bs} --lr {lr} --tp {tp} --vp {vp} --seed {seed} --result_dir {r_dir} --model {model}`

 Where:
  - `data_path`is the string path to the CDPs
- - `category`is the category for the MVTec AD dataset (e.g. bottle, cable, capsule, ...)
- - `model_path`is the string path to a pre-trained CDP FastFlow model
+ - `o` is the set of originals codes used for training (either "55" or "76")
- - `ne` is the number of epochs
+ - `e` is the number of training epochs
  - `bs` is the batch size
  - `lr` is the learning rate
- - `tp` is the percentage of training data
+ - `tp` is the percentage of data used for training
- - `fc` is the number of features channels that the backbone will output before the fastflow part of the model
- - `nl` is the number of affine-coupling layer in the model (each layer only change half of the input, but which half is affected is changed with every layer)
- - `rl` is the number of resnet layers used for the backbone resnet
+ - `vp` is the percentage of data used for testing
- - `seed` randomizing seed for reproducibility
+ - `seed` is the randomizing seed for the experiment

-Optionally:
+ - `r_dir` is the directory where all results (models, auc scores, ...) will be stored
- - ```--pretrained``` to use a pre-trained resnet50 on ImageNet
+ - `model` is the path to a pre-trained model (training procedure is skipped).
- - ```--freeze_backbone``` to freeze the backbone (and not train it)